Illithor/learn-java/README.md

 # learn-java
+## How to use Eclipse
+### Always remember to right click on the project to add a new class, or you can't launch it.

 ## Chapter 1
 1. source file -> class -> method -> statement.
 2. Every Java application has to have at least one class and at least one main method.